top of page

 What to do

-Print each of your tamariki a Kupu List worksheet and encourage them to complete these as they learn new kupu.
+Print each of your tamariki a Kupu List worksheet and encourage them to add kupu accompanied by their definitions to their lists throughout the week.

 Ehara taku toa i te toa takitahi engari he toa takitini - ‘My strength is not of the one, but of the many’